Deaneries of the Episcopal Diocese of Louisiana

 Baton Rouge Deanery

-The Baton Rouge Deanery is the largest deanery of the Diocese, containing seventeen congregations in seven parishes including the most populated parish in Louisiana, East Baton Rouge Parish.
-We are located in cities, town and even very small towns.
-Our deanery contains St Alban’s Chapel at LSU, St. James’ Place Retirement Community and the diocese’s newest congregation, the Church of the Transfiguration, at the Louisiana State Penitentiary (otherwise known as “Angola”).
+The Baton Rouge Deanery is the largest deanery in the Diocese, encompassing seventeen congregations across seven parishes, including East Baton Rouge Parish, the most populous parish in Louisiana.
+Our congregations are located in cities, towns, and small rural communities.
+The deanery is also home to St. Alban’s Chapel at LSU, St. James Place Retirement Community, and the diocese’s newest congregation, the Church of the Transfiguration at the Louisiana State Penitentiary (commonly known as “Angola”).

 Church of the Holy Communion, Plaquemine